 Being able to communicate a subject that you are passionate about which has a lot of depth but in a manner which isn’t confusing

 You can still be an expert but if you are unable to communicate effectively to your audience, you will never be a Thought Leader.
-By being able to communicate a subject that you are passionate about which has a lot of depth but in a manner which isn’t confusing, doesn’t use a lot of industry buzz words and doesn’t aim to alienate those who may not understand the terminology.
+By being able to communicate a subject that you are passionate about which has a lot of depths but in a manner which isn’t confusing, doesn’t use a lot of industry buzz words and doesn’t aim to alienate those who may not understand the terminology.
 Scot does this incredibly well still to this day in his blog for Channel Advisor still very up to date but in plain English.

 Thought Leaders are not restricted to the technology sector we hasten to add, our very own Andy Hamilton is the perfect example of this, Andy is regarded as a thought leader in Home Brewing and Foraging, and because he is a very good communicator people turn to him as the expert in his field which has led him into numerous television and radio appearances to discuss his industry in detail.
 (Matt’s comment: Andy was recently on the Alan Titchmarsh show)

-If you think to childhood stories, most of them have a meaning or a message and that is wrapped up in a story to give it a deeper meaning.
+If you think of childhood stories, most of them have a meaning or a message and that is wrapped up in a story to give it a deeper meaning.
 This is a very clever tactic which is used by many Thought leaders to get a message across to their audience.

 A top tip that Matt shares in the Podcast is to write your content as if it was for a 6 year old

 A top tip that Matt shares in the Podcast is to write your content as if it was for a 6 year old.
 If you keep your content interesting enough and simple enough for a 6 year old to be able to read and understand.
-By doing this you don’t over complicate the subject and keep it in Plain English.
+By doing this, you don’t over-complicate the subject and keep it in Plain English.

-A good example of this is the Financial Times newspaper which covers incredibly in depth topics but at a level that anyone could pick up and understand.
+A good example of this is the Financial Times newspaper which covers incredibly in-depth topics, but at a level that anyone could pick up and understand.
 John finishes off the topic nicely by explaining how due to the Internet it is very easy for people to at first ‘seem’ like they are Thought Leaders or to come across as such in their writing, as it is incredibly easy for anyone to put content out there these days.

 A true Thought Leader has made the experience in what they write about, it isn’t just an opinion it is based on real life, they have made the mistakes, learnt from them and are passing these onto others, and that is where the true value of a Thought Leader comes from.